sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-1004	Max Consecutive Ones III    		60.1%	Medium
+change 0 to 1 for at most k time.
+equivalent: find the longest window containing at most k 0s.
+->>

+<<-1033	Moving Stones Until Consecutive    		42.6%	Easy
+3 stones only.
+->>

+<<-1040	Moving Stones Until Consecutive II    		53.3%	Medium
+min move and max move
+sliding window for min: find the window with length=n with min empty slots or max filled. greedy for max: move the leftmost to next right available position or rightmost to left available slot.
+->>
 <<-1052	Grumpy Bookstore Owner    		55.5%	Medium
 sliding window to find the max grumpy
 ->>